wazero/wazero/README.md

 ### Go

-wazero has no dependencies except Go, so the only source of conflict in your project's use of wazero is the Go version.
+wazero has no dependencies except Go and [`x/sys`][12], so the only source of conflict in your project's use of wazero is the Go version.

 wazero follows the same version policy as Go's [Release Policy][5]: two versions. wazero will ensure these versions work and bugs are valid if there's